 An AP in a BSS, a STA in an IBSS, and a mesh STA in an MBSS shall advertise the regulatory maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using a Country element.
 An (#4484)AP in a BSS, a (#4484)STA in an IBSS, and a (#4484)mesh STA in an MBSS shall advertise the local maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using the combination of a Country element and a(#4455) Power Constraint element.

-A VHT AP in a BSS, a VHT STA in an IBSS, and a VHT mesh STA in a MBSS shall advertise the local maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames using the combination of a VHT Transmit Power Envelope element and an Extended Power Constraint element.
-The Extended Power Constraint element shall include a local power constraint for all channel widths supported by the BSS.(#4484)
+A VHT AP in a BSS, a VHT STA in an IBSS, and a VHT mesh STA in a MBSS shall advertise the local maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames using a VHT Transmit Power Envelope element.
+The VHT Transmit Power Envelope element element shall include a local power constraint for all channel widths supported by the BSS.(#4484)

+VHT STAs that have dot11RadioMeasurementActivated equal to true should be able to reduce their EIRP to 0 dBm.

+NOTE: When the local maximum transmit power is set by an AP for radio resource management, a typical low value for the local power constraint is 0 dBm.
+A STA that cannot reduce its transmit power to this level or below will not be able to associate to the AP.

 EDITORIAL NOTE—P802.11ad inserts a paragraph here to cover PBSS